-- reviews in reference to gentamicin eye drops for order out of minnesota
+- reviews in reference to clonidine online stores out of idaho

 Dear Liz: I have all my money (less than $150,000) in one small bank.
 I love my bank, but Bankrate.com’s Safe and Sound report shows the bank having only a single star.
 I asked someone at the bank about it, and this person said the rating wasn’t important.
 Is it?